yogendrahexo/ART/README.md

 ART should work with most vLLM/HuggingFace-transformers compatible causal language models, or at least the ones supported by [Unsloth](https://docs.unsloth.ai/get-started/all-our-models).
 Gemma 3 does not appear to be supported for the time being.
 If any other model isn't working for you, please let us know on [Discord](https://discord.gg/zbBHRUpwf4) or open an issue on [GitHub](https://github.com/openpipe/art/issues)!

-## ⚠️ Disclaimer

-ART is currently in alpha and has only been tested on a few projects in the wild!
-We're working hard to make it work for everyone, but if you run into any issues, please let us know on [Discord](https://discord.gg/zbBHRUpwf4) or open an issue on [GitHub](https://github.com/openpipe/art/issues)!

 ## 🤝 Contributing

 ART is in very active development, and contributions are most welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.